 This brioche will keep for up to 3 days at room temperature, wrapped in plastic film.

-*If you have black sesame paste on hand and want to save some time, feel free to mix 2 tbsp of paste with 2 tbsp of sugar.
+*If you have black sesame paste on hand and want to save some time, feel free to mix 2 tablespoon of paste with 2 tablespoon of sugar.

 DID YOU MAKE THIS RECIPE?
 Tag @fullofplants on Instagram and hashtag it #fullofplants